mgreenegit/rfc_customguestconfig/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Release Notes

+20190423

+- Resolved issue where backslashes in registry resource name where being caught as escape characters in JSON
+- Moved package version to variable for each OS

+20190422

+- Refactored project to use ARM deployment templates rather than PowerShell wherever possible
+- Added Linux example
+- Added blob storage example with SAS token